OGSarah/iOS-Project-Tooling/ios-code-signing-diagrams.md

 | Entitlements | What the app wants to do |
 | Provisioning profile | Which combinations are allowed, and where the app can run |

-**Automatic signing** hands most of this to Xcode. **Manual signing** gives more control, at the cost of keeping certificates, profiles, entitlements, bundle identifiers, and devices in sync yourself.
+**Automatic signing** hands most of this to Xcode. **Manual signing** gives more control, at the cost of keeping certificates, profiles, entitlements, bundle identifiers, and devices in sync yourself. **Enterprise signing** is manual signing with a much larger blast radius when something expires.

 ---

-> **Source:** These diagrams are based on the article *Understanding code signing and provisioning in iOS* by tanaschita.com.
+> **Source.** These diagrams are based on the article *Understanding code signing and provisioning in iOS* by tanaschita.com.
 > <https://tanaschita.com/ios-code-signing-provisioning>
 >
 > She did an excellent job of explaining how signing works but I wanted to make a visual representation of it.
-> She also has two great iOS books that I highly recommend: <https://tanaschita.com/books/>
+> She also has two great iOS books that I highly recommend, <https://tanaschita.com/books/>
+>
+> The Enterprise (In-House) section and the launch-time validation notes are not from the article.
+Details on the Apple Developer Enterprise Program come from Apple's program page, <https://developer.apple.com/programs/enterprise/>
+>
+> Mandatory code signing, Team ID library validation, and in-house app verification follow Apple Platform Security, "App code signing process in iOS, iPadOS, tvOS, visionOS, and watchOS."